Aimen-Zelaci/estore/README.txt

 2-Run the command "npm install -g create-react-app" to innstall React framework 3-On the terminal go to the project directory
 4-Run the "npm start" command
+5-IF THE TERMINAL RETURNS AN ERROR RUN "npm install" THEN "npm start" again !!!!!!!!
-5-Local host will run and the site will run automatically on your default browser, if not, just use the url localhost:3000.
+6-Local host will run and the site will run automatically on your default browser, if not, just use the url localhost:3000.